 The start date of a Forest Project is a date in which project activities commenced (see Section 2.3).
-The project start date can be no more than twelve months prior to the submittal date_37.
+The project start date can be no more than twelve months prior to the submittal date.
 The Forest Owner must be able to demonstrate project activities initiated on this date through a verifiable action or event.
 One of the following actions must be used to demonstrate the project start date:

-- 1. A general Assembly (communities) in which the Forest Project, or the commencement of initial trainings or analysis for the Forest Project, was approved.
-Proof must be provided to the verifier in the form of an official Assembly Act (or similar documentation for private and public landowners), signed by the Forest Owner, including the meeting notes and agenda for private and public properties or an official Assembly Act for communal lands, detailing project approval and complying with the social safeguards. - 2.
+- A general Assembly (communities) in which the Forest Project, or the commencement of initial trainings or analysis for the Forest Project, was approved.
+Proof must be provided to the verifier in the form of documentation signed by the Forest Owner, including the meeting notes and agenda for private and public properties or an official Assembly Act for communal lands, detailing project approval and complying with the social safeguards. - 2.
 Submitting the project to the Reserve.